SECURITIES AND EXCHANGE COMMISSION

 Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).

-On September 18, 2023, the Company issued a press release announcing the withdrawal of the IND described above.
+On October 12, 2023, the Company issued a press release announcing, among other things, its decision to suspend the Phase IIB study of tafenoquine for COVID-19 described above.
 The press release is filed as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated herein by reference.

 Item 9.01 Financial Statements and Exhibits.